 How to apply

-To apply students need 5 GCSE, one must be English language with a grade C or above.
-Also required are an A Level or AS in Art Design or a BTEC National Diploma in Fine Art plus a portfolio to show off their work.
+To apply, students need five GCSEs, one in English language with a grade C or above.
+Also required are an A Level or AS in art design or a BTEC National Diploma in fine art, plus a portfolio to show off their work.

 This course runs for a full year, just like an academic year, starting in September.

-For British school leaver under 19 years tuition is free.
-Over 19 years the fee is around £1,300 p.a
+For British school leaver under 19 years, tuition is free.
+Over 19 years, the fee is around £1,300.

-Many young artists use their Gap year as the time to complete an Art Foundation Diploma.
-Some then go onto study Visual Arts at university, others change course and see the Art Foundation as a valuable experience and interesting qualification other than as a stepping stone to the next level.
+Many young artists use their gap year as the time to complete an art foundation diploma.
+Some then go onto study visual arts at university; others change course and see the art foundation as having been a valuable experience and an interesting qualification.